excalq/podcast_archiver/README.md

 # PodcastArchiver

+A simple tool to archive or mirror an audio or video RSS podcast.

+This tool enables cloning of a given RSS or podcast feed, downloading selected (or all) media files locally, as well as generating a new RSS file with links to the downloaded media.
+Media files can have their id metadata tags set using metadata from the original RSS.

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/podcast_archiver`.
 To experiment with that code, run `bin/console` for an interactive prompt.

 TODO: Delete this and the text above, and describe your gem